Common Name: glory of the snow

 Tolerate: Deer, Black Walnut

-Easily grown in average, medium, well-drained soil in full sun to part shade.
-Plant bulbs 3” deep and 2” apart in fall.
-Naturalizes easily by bulb offsets and self seeding to form a carpet of early spring bloom.
-Foliage begins to fade shortly after bloom and generally disappears by late spring as plants go into dormancy.
+Easily grown in average, medium moisture, well-drained soil in full sun to part shade.
+Plant bulbs 3” deep and 2-3” apart in fall.
+Plants naturalize easily by bulb offsets and self-seeding to form a spreading carpet of early spring bloom.
+Foliage begins to fade shortly after bloom and generally disappears by late spring as plants go into dormancy until the following spring.

-Glory-of-the-snow is so named because it is among the first bulbs to bloom in the spring.
-Each bulb produces 2-3 narrow, basal leaves and a flower stalk to 6” tall which is topped in very early spring by 3-6 star-like, upward facing, six-petaled, soft violet-blue flowers with white centers.
+Chionodoxa luciliae, commonly called glory-of-the-snow, is a bulbous perennial that is native to mountainsides in western Turkey.
+It is among the first bulbs to bloom in the spring, often poking its flowering stalks up through melting snows, hence its common name of glory-of-the-snow.
+In the St. Louis area plants typically bloom from mid-March to mid-April.
+Each bulb produces 2-3 narrow, basal leaves and an upright flower stalk (to 6” tall) which is topped in very early spring by a loose raceme of 2-3 star-like, upward facing, six-petaled, lilac blue to soft violet blue flowers with small white centers.

 Provides late winter to early spring color to the garden.
-Best when massed and naturalized in rock gardens, sunny woodland areas or in lawns under large deciduous trees.
+Best when massed and naturalized in rock gardens, sunny woodland areas, slopes or in lawns under large deciduous trees.
 Mixes well with other early spring bulbs such as daffodils, species tulips and snowdrops.